 - 3 cups dried cranberries, divided

-- Grease a 15-in. x 10-in. x 1-in. pan with 1/2 teaspoon butter.
+- Grease a 15x10x1-in. pan with 1/2 teaspoon butter.
 In a heavy saucepan over medium-low heat, bring 1 cup butter, sugar and water to a boil, stirring constantly.
 Cook over medium heat until a candy thermometer reads 290° (soft-crack stage).
 Pour into prepared pan (do not scrape sides of saucepan).
 Refrigerate for 1 hour or until hard.

 - Break toffee into pieces.
 Place in a food processor; cover and process until coarsely chopped.
 Divide in half; set aside.

-- Butter two 15-in. x 10-in. x 1-in. pans with remaining butter.
+- Butter two 15x10x1-in. pans with remaining butter.
 In a microwave, melt 4 cups white candy coating.
 Stir in 1-1/2 cups dried cranberries and half of reserved toffee pieces.

-- Pour onto one prepared pan; spread to edges of pan.
+- Pour onto 1 prepared pan; spread to edges.
 Repeat with remaining white candy coating, dried cranberries and toffee pieces.
-Yield: 4 pounds.
+Refrigerate until firm.
+Break into pieces.

-Originally published as Cranberry Butter Crunch Bark in Country Woman Christmas Annual 2009, p73
+Originally published as Cranberry Buttercrunch Bark in Country Woman Christmas 2009